 What if you could consciously dream?
 That is, be entirely aware that you’re dreaming and have complete control over what is happening?
 What if you could even choose to ask any question you wanted of any dream character at night?

 As a person who has dabbled a lot with shamanic plants, I’m sometimes asked to recommend substances that get you “high” (which is slang for entering non-ordinary states of consciousness) legally.

 While I encourage people to carefully and mindfully explore the recesses of their minds, unfortunately, there are many websites out there that advocate the use of “legal psychedelics” such as nutmeg, datura, and morning glory seeds which all have dangerous side effects and even deadly consequences; we’ve explored elsewhere the problems with unintegrated psychedelic experiences.

-It’s this type of misguidance that has led to so many bad experiences, accidents and such a negative outlook on psychedelic drugs in society, as though all mind-altering substances are one-and-the-same.
+It’s this type of misguidance that has led to so many unpleasant experiences, accidents, and such a negative outlook on psychedelic drugs in society, as though all mind-altering substances are one-and-the-same.
 We’ve come to group paint thinner in the same basket as Ayahuasca – but just because something can alter your consciousness doesn’t mean it shares the same spiritual value.

 However, there is a group of entheogens known as “Oneirogens” (from the Greek oneiros meaning “dream” and gen meaning “creating”), which produce and also enhance dream-like states of consciousness.
 These herbs and roots have been used for thousands of years for prophetic divination through dreams, out-of-body experiences, and to consciously awaken you during dream states (Read this to learn how to lucid dream naturally).

 Oneirogens represent only one specific class of entheogens that can be exclusively used for lucid dreaming, but there are many other types and classes of entheogens that can be used for other specific life purposes.
 I will expand on these other substances in future articles.